What Are the Three Types of Product Defects in Nebraska?

 Protecting Your Rights After Product-Related Injuries

 Taking immediate action after a product-related injury protects your legal rights and strengthens your claim.
 Seek medical attention promptly, even for seemingly minor injuries.
-Medical records created contemporaneously with the injury provide crucial evidence linking the defective product to your harm.
+Medical records created contemporaneously with the injury provide crucial evidence linking the defective product to your harm and establishing the extent of your damages.

 Preserve all evidence related to the incident, including the product itself, receipts, and witness accounts.
-Take photographs of the product, your injuries, and the accident scene.
-Avoid making statements to insurance companies or manufacturer representatives without legal counsel.
+Take photographs of the product, your injuries, and the accident scene from multiple angles.
+Avoid making statements to insurance companies or manufacturer representatives without legal counsel, as these statements can be used against you later.

 Frequently Asked Questions